rcorrero/poisson/README.md

 poisson is a python module for small vessel detection in optical satellite imagery.
 This module provides a framework for training ship detection models and using them to identify vessels in satellite imagery from [planet](https://www.planet.com/).

-This repository contains the module itself, a trained model and its associated files, working notes from the modules creation, and several papers relavant to vessel detection methods.
+This repository is a work-in-progress.
+It will eventually contain the module itself, a trained model and its associated files, working notes from the module's creation, and several papers relevant to vessel detection methods.

 Repository Structure
 ------------